upstreamcoding/gacc/_pages/workforce-development/for-employers.md

 back: Back
 ---

-## Build a High-Yield Talent Pipeline

-GACC Registered Apprenticeships and Pre-Apprenticeships are employer-driven, rigorous skills development frameworks that drive employee development of industry-recongized skills, occupation-specific competencies and talent sets that employers hold in high value and in-demand.
+Want to build a high-yield talent pipeline?
+GACC Registered Apprenticeships and Pre-Apprenticeships are employer-driven, rigorous skills development frameworks that drive employee development of industry-recognized skills, occupation-specific competencies, and talent sets that are in-demand and valued by employers.

-• Help employers create a sustainable pipeline of skilled talent
-• Attract more young people to manufacturing careers
-• Invest in training to build employee loyalty

-Employers benefit by hiring employees predisposed to progressive skill gains and on-the-job learning.
-The worker naturally feels valued by the employer and that a career pathway likely exists for them at the company.

- German American Apprenticeship: Employer-sponsored training and education
+The German American Apprenticeships - which involved employer-sponsored training and education - provide the following offering and benefits:

-• Employer selects and hires the apprentice; this is the primary relationship
+- Employer selects and hires the apprentice; this is the primary relationship
-• Employer provides on the job training (OJT).
+- Employers provide on the job training (OJT).
 Active training and not job shadowing is an important aspect.
-• Employer invests in the apprentice:
+- Employer invests in the apprentice
-• Hourly wages while at work,
+- Hourly wages while at work
-• Tuition for RTI (Related Technical Instruction),
+- Tuition for RTI (Related Technical Instruction)
-• Full-time hours combining OJT and Classroom Training (Dual Program)
+- Full-time hours combining OJT and Classroom Training (Dual Program)
+- Competency-based programs
+        - Around 4,000 - 6,000 hours
+- Company-led training
+        - Train the Trainer Seminars for the company’s trainers and mentors

-GACC tailors the related instruction to meet the employer's needs delivering a positive workplace dynamic and more.
+GACC tailors the related instruction to meet the employer’s needs delivering a positive workplace dynamic and more.
+These programs are designed to help employers create a sustainable pipeline of skilled talent; attract more young people to manufacturing careers; and invest in training to build employee loyalty.

-Apprenticeships Help Employers:
-## • create a sustainable pipeline of skilled talent
-## • Attract more young people to manufacturing careers
-## • Invest in training to build employee loyalty

-        German American Apprenticeship: Employer-sponsored training and education
-        • Employer selects and hires the apprentice; this is the primary relationship
-        • Employer provides on the job training (OJT).
-Active training and not job shadowing is an important aspect.
-        • Employer invests in the apprentice:
-        • Hourly wages while at work,
-        • Tuition for RTI (Related Technical Instruction),
-        • Full-time hours combining OJT and Classroom Training (Dual Program)
+In addition, the GACC PIT supports the company the whole way through, with the following:

-Marketing to candidates
+- Marketing to candidates
-• Developing customized company training plans based on industry-defined competencies • Coordinationwithcommunitycolleges •
+- Developing customized company training plans based on industry-defined competencies
+- Coordination with community colleges
-Ongoing consulting, support, and administration, and Reliable quality control via Apprenticeship Program Exams (Licensed by the DiHK, translated to English)
+- Ongoing consulting, support, and administration
+- Reliable quality control via Apprenticeship Program Exams (Licensed by the DiHK, translated to English)

-Competency-based program, around 4000-6000 hours Company-led Training Plan
-German-certified Train the Trainer Seminars for company's trainers and mentors

-Certifications
+Upon completion of an apprenticeship, participants will receive the following certifications:

-• DOL Journeyman Certification • Certification and/or Associates
+- DOL Journeyman Certification
-Degree (A.S.)
+- Certification and/or Associates Degree (A.S.)
 Mechatronics Technology
-• Manufacturing Skill Standards Council (MSSC) Certified Production Technician (CPT)
+- Manufacturing Skill Standards Council (MSSC) Certified Production Technician (CPT)
-• PMMI
+- PMMI
-• DiHK German Certification in Mechatronics (Mechatroniker)
+- DiHK German Certification in Mechatronics (Mechatroniker)

-The GACC PIT supports the company the whole way through, with the following:
-• Marketing to candidates
-• Developing customized company training plans based on industry-defined competencies • Coordinationwithcommunitycolleges •
-Ongoing consulting, support, and administration, and Reliable quality control via Apprenticeship Program Exams (Licensed by the DiHK, translated to English)

 {% include components/still-have-questions.html %}